 From Zero to Fluent: A Step-by-Step Roadmap to Learn Spanish

 Before diving into the world of Spanish, it's crucial to establish clear goals and identify your motivations.
-Ask yourself:
+Develop a sense of what you're looking for by asking yourself questions like:

 • What do I hope to achieve by learning Spanish?